 Registration grades track verified experience.
 An associate engineer needs at least four years.
 A professional engineer needs several more.
 A consultant engineer needs the most.
 Engineers may also sit professional exams through the SCE.
 The Council runs these in cooperation with the U.S.-based NCEES and with Qiyas.
 The NCEES route covers exams such as Fundamentals of Engineering and Principles and Practice of Engineering.

-Fees are modest but worth budgeting.
-Registration typically carries a one-time fee of around SAR 500, plus an annual membership fee of about SAR 250 for engineers and SAR 200 for technicians.
 One detail deserves attention.
 The SCE issues the membership card and certificate only after it verifies the submitted credentials with the issuing institution.
 The Council notes that this check may take up to three months.
 The SCE accreditation page holds the full details.

 Healthcare workers: the Saudi Commission for Health Specialties (SCFHS)

 Doctors, nurses, pharmacists, dentists, and allied health professionals need an SCFHS registration to practice legally.
 SCFHS manages this through its unified Mumaris Plus platform.
+As noted above, healthcare credential verification currently runs through SCFHS rather than the QVP platform, though MHRSD has indicated this may change.

 The journey runs in two stages, and applicants often confuse them.
 The first stage is professional classification.
 It reviews your qualifications and experience, assigns a professional tier such as general practitioner, specialist, or consultant, and grants exam eligibility.
 The second stage is registration, the active license, which requires a valid Iqama.
 SCFHS authenticates credentials through primary source verification, known as DataFlow, before it grants classification.
 Depending on the profession and tier, applicants may also sit a Prometric written exam or an oral and clinical assessment.
 SCFHS also accredits the training programs that host postgraduate trainees.
 That is a separate institutional process, documented on its program accreditation page.

 Accountants and auditors: the Saudi Organization for Chartered and Professional Accountants (SOCPA)

 Accountants and finance professionals answer to SOCPA.
 The body was established in 1992 and operates under the Ministry of Commerce.
 It is also a member of the International Federation of Accountants.
 For expatriates, registration is not optional.
-Since 2019, MHRSD has tied work-license issuance and renewal to SOCPA registration through direct electronic linkage between the two bodies.
+Since August 31, 2019, MHRSD has tied work-license issuance and renewal to SOCPA registration through direct electronic linkage between the two bodies.
 In practice, an employer cannot issue or renew an accountant’s work permit until the worker holds active SOCPA membership and professional registration.
 The same rule applies when changing an existing worker’s profession to an accounting or finance role.

 SOCPA recognizes two broad membership levels.
 A non-practicing membership follows the SOCPA Fellowship examination.
 A practicing membership follows a separate request for registration and a license to practice.
 The Fellowship exam is the main gate to practice.
 It tests five subjects: accounting, auditing, Zakat and tax, jurisprudence of transactions, and commercial law.
 SOCPA holds it at least twice a year.
 Apply through the SOCPA portal, and confirm current fees and processing times there before you budget.